2026 French Open Betting Odds & Markets

 Women’s Winner Market

-It’s a similar story if you’re backing a player in the women’s Outright Winner market for the 2025 French Open.
-If they win the event outright, you’ll be paid out as shown in your original French Open odds winner betslip or half of the original odds if they finish runner-up.
+It’s a similar story if you’re backing a player in the women’s Outright Winner market for the French Open.
+If they win the event outright, you’ll be paid out at the odds shown in your original French Open odds winner betting slip, or half those odds if they finish runner-up.

 Match Betting Market